Fear Free Animal Lab for Veterinary Technology

 Eligibility for Veterinary Technology requires completion of prerequisite courses in biology, chemistry, mathematics and basic computing skills.
 The program requires 70 credits, plus 240 hours of clinical externship experience.
 Current students fulfill their hands-on experience at veterinary hospitals.
 Students have participated in thirty-five veterinary facilities in the area in clinical partnerships, including the VCA Referral and Emergency Centers of Norwalk and Shelton, Fairfield Equine Associates, South Wilton Veterinary Group and Yale Animal Resource Center.

-Work will soon begin to retrofit a classroom as a dedicated Veterinary Technology Live Animal Lab that will be FearFree® and meet AVMA-CVTEA accreditation standards.
-Students will be able to gain additional hands-on experience with live animals – animals that belong to students, faculty, staff and local shelters that will visit NCC for the day.
+The Vet Tech Animal Lab is now open!
+We need your help to fund this important resource.
+A classroom was recently retrofitted as a dedicated Veterinary Technology Live Animal Lab that is FearFree® and meets AVMA-CVTEA accreditation standards.
+Students are able to gain additional hands-on experience with live animals – animals that belong to students, faculty, staff and local shelters that visit NCC for the day.